Tuning Dirac nodes with correlated d-electrons in BaCo_{1-x}Ni_{x}S_{2}: Symmetry analysis of the electronic bands: mechanism of band inversion and formation of Dirac states

-The puckering of the BaNiS$_2$ layers gives rise to a tetragonal nonsymmorphic $P$4/$nmm$ structure characterized by a horizontal gliding plane which generates two Ni (and apical S) positions at (1/4,1/4,$z$) and (3/4,3/4,$-z$), separated by a fractional {\bf f}=(1/2,1/2,0) translation in the plane, Fig.~\ref{fig:Figure_C2v}(a).
-The two Ni atoms occupy the Wyckoff position $2c$, corresponding to the \textit{M} point, while the two planar S are at the position $2a$, which corresponds to the $\Gamma$ point.
+The puckering of the BaNiS$_2$ layers gives rise to a tetragonal nonsymmorphic $P$4/$nmm$ structure characterized by a horizontal gliding plane which generates two Ni and two apical S positions at (1/4,1/4,$z$) and (3/4,3/4,$-z$), separated by a fractional {\bf f}=(1/2,1/2,0) translation in the plane, Fig.~\ref{fig:Figure_C2v}(a).
+The two Ni atoms occupy Wyckoff position $2c$, corresponding to the \textit{M} \AG{ symmetry}, while the two planar S are at the $2a$ site corresponding to the $\Gamma$ \AG{ symmetry}.

 At \textit{M}, the energy hierarchy of the atomic orbitals follows closely the crystal field splitting (Fig.~\ref{fig:Figure_C2v}(b)).
-The little group admits the following four 2D irreducible representations $E_{Mi=1,\dots,4}$ \cite{Vafek-PRB2013}, each originating from the same orbitals of the two inequivalent Ni.
+The little group admits the following four 2D irreducible representations \nilou{(irreps)} $E_{Mi=1,\dots,4}$ \cite{Vafek-PRB2013}, each originating from the same orbitals of the two inequivalent Ni.
 However, the levels stacking at $\Gamma$, whose little group is isomorphic to $D_{4h}$, differs from that predicted by the crystal field.
-This is due to the sizable hybridization of Ni $d$-orbitals with the S $p$ ligands.
+This is due to the sizable hybridization of Ni $d$-orbitals with the S $p$ ligands (see SI, Sec.~S5).
 Owing to the NSS, each Bloch eigenfunction at $\Gamma$ is either even or odd upon exchanging the inequivalent Ni and S within each unit cell.
 Even and odd combinations of identical $d$-orbitals belonging to inequivalent Ni atoms split in energy since they hybridize differently with the ligands.
-The even combination of the $d_{x^2-y^2}$ Ni orbitals is weakly hybridized with the $p_z$-orbitals of the planar S, since the two Ni are out of the basal plane.
+The even combination of the $d_{x^2-y^2}$ Ni orbitals is weakly hybridized with the $p_z$-orbitals of the planar S, since the two Ni atoms are out of the basal plane.
 On the other hand, the odd combination is non-bonding.
 It follows that the $B_{1g}$ even combination shifts up in energy with respect to the $B_{2u}$ odd one.
 Seemingly, the $A_{2u}$ odd combination of the $d_{z^2}$-orbitals hybridizes substantially with the $p_z$-orbitals of the planar and apical S, thus increasing significantly the energy of the odd combination.
 Eventually, its energy raises above the $B_{1g}$ and $B_{2u}$ levels, as well as the $A_{1g}$ state (even combination of $d_{z^2}$-orbitals).
 This leads to a reverse of the crystal field order as reported in Fig.~\ref{fig:Figure_C2v}(c).